quicwg/base-drafts/draft-ietf-quic-transport.md

 source connection IDs, and long header packets are not decrypted or acknowledged by the peer once the handshake is complete.

-One way to construct a PMTU probe is to coalesce (see {{packet-coalesce}}) a Handshake packet ({{packet-handshake}}) with a short header packet in a single UDP datagram.
+One way to construct a probe for the path MTU is to coalesce (see
+{{packet-coalesce}}) a Handshake packet ({{packet-handshake}}) with a short header packet in a single UDP datagram.
 If the UDP datagram reaches the endpoint, the Handshake packet will be ignored, but the short header packet will be acknowledged.
 If the UDP datagram causes an ICMP message to be sent, the first part of the datagram will be quoted in that message.
 If the the source connection ID is within the quoted portion of the UDP datagram, that could be used for routing.

 # Versions {#versions}